rwhite35/demo_module_public/README.md

 ## Prerequisites & Setup

-The project was created for demonstration purpose and configured to serve from an instance of [Apache2](https://httpd.apache.org/) with a configured VirtualHost.
-It can be deployed on a container(Docker), cloud service(AWS) or dedicated web servers.
+This code base was created for demonstration purpose and configured to serve from an instance of [Apache2](https://httpd.apache.org/) running localhost with a configured VirtualHost.
+It can however be deployed on containers(Docker), cloud services(AWS) or dedicated web servers.
 The following outlines some basic configuration before installing and running the project locally.

 ### VirtualHost

-This assumes Apache is already installed and accessible for local development.
-To that end, the following is a reference for how the projects VirtualHost was configured.
-Values can be changed, but ServerName should match the root directory this project is running under.
-The URL to load the project would be `http://demo.acme.com/public` if everything is correctly configured.
+The following is a reference for how the projects VirtualHost was configured.
+Values can be changed, but the ServerName should match the root directory that the project is running under.
+In this example the URL to load the project would be `http://demo.acme.com:8888/public`.

 ```apache
 <VirtualHost *:8888>